Gonzaga coach Mark Few cited for DUI in Idaho - WHIZ News

-COEUR d’ALENE, Idaho (AP) — Gonzaga basketball coach Mark Few has been cited for driving under the influence.
+COEUR d’ALENE, Idaho (AP) — Gonzaga basketball coach Mark Few has been cited for driving under the influence and said he exhibited “poor judgement” operating a motor vehicle after consuming alcohol.

+Few released a statement Tuesday night apologizing for the “hurt caused to those most important to me – my family, my players, and my program.”
+He was cited on Monday night in the town about 30 miles east of the Gonzaga campus.

+“I believe as a leader and role model, I am expected to set only the best example.
+The decisions I made yesterday do not exemplify this standard and for that, I sincerely apologize to you all.
+I recognize that operating a motor vehicle after consuming any amount of alcohol exhibits poor judgment,” Few said in his statement.

 Few was stopped by Coeur d’Alene police around 8 p.m.
 Monday after he was “called in as driving erratic and speeding,” according to a police report.